-Recent years have seen a surge of interest in English as a Lingua Franca (ELF), roughly defined as English-medium communication among people who have different mother languages.
-ELF is believed to be qualitatively different from the kind of English used natively, in terms of linguistic form, and with regard to the relative status of interlocutors.
+Recent years have seen a surge of interest in English as a Lingua Franca (ELF), which —roughly — refers to English-medium communication among people who have different native languages.
+ELF is claimed to be qualitatively different from the kind of English used natively in both linguistic form and the relative status of interlocutors.

 Is ELF inclusive or restricted?

 There is some ambiguity in the literature over the precise definition of ELF.
 Some scholars use the term to describe all instances of English -mediated international communication.
 An example of such an inclusive definition is provided by Barbara Seidlhofer, who views ELF as “any use of English among speakers of different first languages, for whom English is the communicative medium of choice, and often the only option” (2011: 7).

 However, “English as a Lingua Franca” is sometimes used restrictively, to describe communication in English among people for whom English is not the native language (e.g., Firth 1996, Pakir 2009, Prodromou, 2008).
 When ELF is used in such a restricted sense, it usually is seen as a special case of English as an International Language, which encompasses all cases of communication among native and non-native speakers.

 Is ELF a language variety or not?

 Much of ELF research has focused on using language corpora to codify English-medium communication involving (mostly) non-native speakers.
 Despite the emphasis on codification, many ELF researchers insist that ELF is not a variety of English, in the same sense that the Standard Language, or e.g. Indian English are (Jenkins, Cogo, & Dewey 2011: 304, Seidlhofer 2006).
 Rather, it is described as emergent linguistic behaviour, akin to ‘languaging’ (Dewey 2013; Seidlhofer 2011: 189-190).